 1. Stock up on nursing apparel

 The first day of my third trimester marked the day I was officially ready to give birth.
-I had my hospital bag and my husband’s bag packed that very day.
+I packed mine and my husband’s bag that very day.

-I had plenty of comfy clothes, a super cute robe, and plenty of sweet little onesies packed.
+I had ALL the comfy clothes, a super cute flowery robe, and plenty of sweet little onesies nestled in my brand new travel diaper bag.

-Somehow I completely overlooked the most important apparel I would need right away and for the better part of the next six months!
+Somehow I completely overlooked the most important item of clothing I would need for the better part of the next six months!
 If you plan to breastfeed then you absolutely need to think about nursing bras and nursing tanks.
 Thankfully I had a mama friend who had my back until I could get some of my own.

 Now there are two ways to go about doing this.
 You can order them on Amazon, or my personal favorite, take a stroll around Target.